Bowing: In South and Southeast Asia

-The host of a tea ceremony bows before beginning the ceremony.
-Bows are exchanged repeatedly throughout a tea ceremony, between the host and guest of honor, among the guests, between guests and the hosts assistants, and between the host and guests.

 In religious settings

 Eastern religions

 In many Eastern religions bowing is used as a sign of respect in worship and has its origins in the Indian "Añjali Mudrā".

 Sikhism

-Sikhs only bowed to their Gurus, who were the messengers of god.
+Sikhs only bowed to their Gurus, who were the messengers of God.
 Their holy book, the Guru Granth Sahib is seen as the eternal guru after the death of their living gurus, as it has the word of god written by the past living gurus.
 In a Gurdwara, Sikhs bow to the Guru Granth Sahib and are not permitted to take part in idol worshiping, bowing to anything other than the Guru Granth Sahib or bowing to any living person.

 Shinto

 Bows are performed in Shinto settings.
 Visitors to a Shinto shrine will clap or ring a bell to attract the attention of the enshrined deity, clasp the hands in prayer, and then bow.

 Buddhism

 Bowing is a common feature for worship in Buddhism.
 Zen Buddhism, for example, has a daily ritual in which practitioners do 1,080 full prostration bows, usually spread throughout the day.
 More casual practitioners and laypeople typically do 108 bows once a day instead.